mdjahidhasan009/DevOps_Note/AWS/AWS_IAM.md

 * **Integration with Other AWS Services**: IAM integrates with many AWS services, allowing you to control access to resources like S3 buckets, EC2 instances, and more.
-* **Fine-Grained Access Control**: Define permissions at a granular level, allowing you to specify access to individual resources or actions within a service.
+* **Fine-Grained Access Control**: Define permissions at a granular level, allowing you to specify access to individual resources or actions within a service, it should be as less permission as possible
 * **Audit and Monitoring**: Use AWS CloudTrail to log and monitor IAM actions, providing visibility into who accessed what resources and when.
 * **Free Service**: IAM is offered at no additional cost
 * **Global Service**: IAM operates globally across all AWS regions
 * **Root account created by default, shouldn't be used or shared**

-## IAM Policy Structure
+## IAM Policy Example
 ```json
 {
   "Version": "2012-10-17",